Nuitka/Nuitka/README.rst

 .. note::

-   The inclusion of the package contents needs to be provided manually, otherwise, the package is mostly empty.
-You can be more specific if you want, and only include part of it, or exclude part of it, e.g. with ``--nofollow-import-to='*.tests'`` you would not include the unused test part of your code.
+   The inclusion of the package contents needs to be provided manually;
+   otherwise, the package is mostly empty.
+You can be more specific if you like, and only include part of it, or exclude part of it, e.g. with ``--nofollow-import-to='*.tests'`` you would not include the unused test part of your code.